Kraken (cryptocurrency exchange): Formula 1

-Beginning in March 2023, Kraken has been the official crypto and web3 partner of the Williams Racing Formula 1 team.
-In October 2024, the partnership was extended through the 2025 Formula 1 season, featuring enhanced branding on the FW47 car's halo, as well as on drivers' race suits, helmets, and team apparel.
+Beginning in March 2023, Kraken became the official crypto and Web3 partner of the Williams Racing Formula 1 team.
+In October 2024, the partnership was extended through the 2025 Formula 1 season, with expanded branding on the FW47 car's halo, as well as on the drivers' race suits, helmets, and team apparel.

 Association football

 In July 2024, Kraken announced that the would become the sleeve sponsor for English Premier League football club Tottenham Hotspur and Spanish La Liga club Atlético Madrid.
 In August, Kraken announced they would be the sleeve sponsor for German Bundesliga club RB Leipzig.